infochimps-labs/wukong/README.md

 ...
 ```

-and it works exactly like before.
+and it works exactly like manually chaining the two processors
+together.

 <a name="serialization></a>
 ## Serialization